 Million Dollar Vegan – Million Dollar Vegan is a campaign seeking to engage with world leaders, institutions, and individuals to inspire positive dietary change.
 Participants who sign up with an email address receive a vegan starter kit with meal ideas, stories, product recommendations, and more.

-Vegan Start Kit – This website has a clean and simple design to help people navigate to resources on various aspects of vegan living, including why and how to become vegan, as well as eating, wearing, using, and thinking vegan.
+Vegan Starter Kit – This website has a clean and simple design to help people navigate to resources on various aspects of vegan living, including why and how to become vegan, as well as eating, wearing, using, and thinking vegan.